howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 <Instruction>

-Create a new file called `utils.js` in the `/src` directory and paste the following code into it:
+Create a new file called `utils.js` in the `src` directory and paste the following code into it:

 ```js(path=".../hackernews-react-apollo/src/utils.js")
 function timeDifference(current, previous) {